donald-mack/mayor/README.md

 Rob Ford is a personality and a real voice of the people, he could have been a very good mayor of Etobikoke.
 All a mayor needs to be is likeable and represent something that everyone can relate to.
-The reality is that the urban core of Toronto has a lot of elitsm and apathy.
+The reality is that the urban core of Toronto has a lot of elitism and apathy.
 It is just how big cities are, people tend to have a mission beyond the home.
 Suburban folks have a strong sense of community and value their personal property.
 The difference in these points of view will always clash when stacked against each other.
 It becomes us vs them.